ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 Dynamic analysis techniques require executing the smart contract in a runtime environment to identify issues in your code.
 Dynamic code analyzers observe contract behaviors during execution and generate a detailed report of identified vulnerabilities and property violations.

+Fuzzing is an example of a dynamic analysis technique for testing contracts.
+During fuzz testing, a fuzzer feeds your smart contract with malformed and invalid data and monitors how the contract responds to those inputs.

+Like any program, smart contracts rely on inputs provided by users to execute functions.
+And, while we assume users will provide correct inputs, this may not always be the case.

+In some cases, sending incorrect input values to a smart contract can cause resource leaks, crashes, or worse, lead to unintended code execution.
+Fuzzing campaigns identify such problems beforehand, allowing you to eliminate the vulnerability.

 ### 3. Formal verification {#formal-verification}

 Formal verification is considered a robust technique for testing Ethereum smart contracts and asserting the correctness of code.
-Formal verification uses [formal methods](https://en.wikipedia.org/wiki/Formal_methods)—mathematically rigorous techniques for specifying and verifying software.
+Formal verification uses [formal methods](https://www.brookings.edu/techstream/formal-methods-as-a-path-toward-better-cybersecurity/)—mathematically rigorous techniques for specifying and verifying software.

 Formal verification is considered important for smart contracts because it helps developers formally test assumptions relating to smart contracts.
-You can create specifications—properties describing expected results—and see if the contract's behavior matches the specifications.
+For instance, you can create specifications—fomalized properties describing expected results—and see if the contract's behavior matches the specifications.
+This approach increases confidence that a smart contract will only execute predefined functions and nothing else.

 ## Manual testing for smart contracts {#manual-testing-for-smart-contracts}